Automating File Analysis: Yes you Can!

 5 Key Capabilities for Your Malware Lab

-Challenge: Threat Analysis tools vary in capabilities and maturity, and Researchers routinely rely on a fragmented set of open-source and commercial tools to fully process their samples in order to understand malware behaviors, determine a classification and to investigate various indicators of compromise.
-The resulting inefficiencies in manual processes ultimately results in many files going uninvestigated which leaves the organization at risk.
+Challenge: Threat Analysis tools vary in capabilities and maturity, and researchers routinely rely on a fragmented set of open source and commercial tools to fully process their samples to understand malware behaviors, determine a classification, and to investigate various indicators of compromise.
+The resulting inefficiencies in manual processes ultimately results in many files going uninvestigated, which leaves the organization at risk.

-Solution: ReversingLabs supports a File Lake or “Malware Locker” to store files in a secure location, with restrictive access controls, and this archived samples are available for future research and training.
-Within the Lab a detailed manifest of security context is maintained for navigating the archived content.
+Solution: ReversingLabs supports a file lake, or “Malware Locker,” to store files in a secure location, with restrictive access controls, with archived samples available for future research and training.
+Within the lab, a detailed manifest of security context is maintained for navigating the archived content.

-Challenge: The malware universe is dynamic, and the understanding of attacker intent and corresponding malware behaviors may evolve as new intelligence emerges both locally and across the global shared intelligence community.
-As new or updated intelligence is made known, or new hypotheses are proposed, Analysts and Threat Hunters need to be able to access historical data to detect the targeted malware based on these insights.
+Challenge: The malware universe is dynamic, and the understanding of attacker intent and corresponding malware behaviors may evolve as new intelligence emerges both locally and across the global intelligence community.
+As new or updated intelligence is made known, or new hypotheses are proposed, analysts and threat hunters need to be able to access historical data to detect the targeted malware based on these insights.

-Solution: ReversingLabs supports a Data Lake or metadata repository of all local files decomposed and analyzed, and this data is continuously monitored and threats are hunted retrospectively by applying YARA rulesets in search of indicators of interest.
+Solution: ReversingLabs supports a data lake or metadata repository of all local files decomposed and analyzed, and this data is continuously monitored and threats are hunted retrospectively by applying our open source YARA rulesets in search of indicators of interest.

 The joint ReversingLabs and Tanium solution enables customers to accurately and rapidly identify suspicious files and malware on their endpoints.